LukeSmithxyz/based.cooking/content/cheese.md

 Cover both sides of the cheese with coarse salt, repeat this operation twice, waiting 1 hour between two saltings.
 Store in the fridge.

 ### Aging (optional)

 Store the cheese in a chill place (around 12°C).
 Every day of aging, flip the cheese upside-down.
 For the first two weeks, also cover it with oil and vinegar every day.

 ## Extra: Uses for the whey

 You might have noticed you've obtained way more whey than cheese, it's normal, so you probably want to use it in some way instead of throwing it away.

-If they like acids, you can feed it to your plants: it's pretty much giving them water and fertilizer in one go, you can feed it to your animals, since it's a great source of proteins, it's the prime ingredient of another cheese called "Ricotta", it can be used instead of water in sever recipes, and many other: you can even drink it.
+If they like acids, you can feed it to your plants: it's pretty much giving them water and fertilizer in one go, you can feed it to your animals, since it's a great source of proteins, it's the prime ingredient of another cheese called " Ricotta", it can be used instead of water in sever recipes, and many other: you can even drink it.
 People have engineered ways to use the whey since the dawn of cheese.